-Okay, very few people know about this next trick as it’s one of the best ways to save some money on Las Vegas bottle service.
+Very few people know about this first trick, as it’s one of the best ways to save some money on Las Vegas bottle service.
 And it’s ideal for those of you who like to be fashionably late and show up after the party has already started.

-Vegas Primer Tip: Some Las Vegas nightclubs and dayclubs offer something called “second seating.”
-Second seating is when clubs discount bottle service tables after the club has been open for a few hours.
+Some Las Vegas nightclubs and dayclubs offer something called “second seating.”
+Second seating is when clubs discount bottle service tables after the club has been open a few hours

-If you were to show up at 10:30 pm and ask for a second or third tier table, they might go for around $4,000 at Hakkasan.
-If, however, you were to wait until 1:30 or 2:00 am, you may get one of these tables for around $2,000.
+If you were to show up at 10:30 pm and ask for a second or third-tier table, they might go for around $4,000 at Hakkasan.
+If, however, you were to wait until 1:30 or 2:00 am, you may get one of these tables for considerably less.

-And all you have to do to get this discounted Las Vegas bottle service price is wait a few hours, and you *might* land a table in one of the best locations in the entire club.
-You’ll also most likely get to see the headlining DJ as they don’t take to the stage until 1:30 am.
+All you have to do to get a discounted Las Vegas bottle service price is wait a few hours.
+And you might land a table at one of the best locations in the entire club.
+You’ll also most likely get to see the headlining DJ as they don’t take to the stage until around 1:30 am.

 A word of caution, though.
 Getting a table isn’t guaranteed.
 And second seating isn’t available on all nights.
 Clubs can sell out, or bottle service guests can stay a long time at the club resulting in delayed table openings.
 And on the high-demand nights, prices can sometimes increase as the night goes on.

-But even if they’re not next to each other you might find that you have a lot more space at these tables too.
+But even if they’re not next to each other, you might find that you have a lot more space at these tables too.
 Getting smaller tables may provide enough room for everyone to sit.
-A lot of times the big tables are listed as holding up to 20 guests, but it’s almost impossible.
-Realistically, a lot of people will be standing.
+Often, the big tables are listed as holding up to 20 guests, but it’s almost impossible to fit that many.
+So realistically, a lot of people will be standing.

-Make A Deposit Or Pre-Pay Your Bottle Service Reservation
+Trick #3: Make A Deposit Or Prepay For Your Bottle Service Reservation

-For example, just this past weekend at Lavo Party Brunch, we witnessed a situation where a bottle service patron didn’t get the table he wanted because he showed up too late.
-Unfortunately, the club had sold all the tables in the section he wanted to another group by the time he arrived.
+For example, at Lavo Party Brunch, we witnessed a situation where a bottle service patron didn’t get the table he wanted because he showed up too late.
+Unfortunately, the club had sold all the tables in the section to another group by the time he arrived.

-Almost every club in Vegas is owned by a parent company that owns multiple clubs.
+Almost every club in Vegas is owned by a parent company that manages multiple clubs.
 Take, for example, the Hakkasan Group.
-They own Hakkasan, Omnia, 1 OAK, Wet Republic, Jewel, and Bare Pool.
+They own Hakkasan, Omnia, Wet Republic, Jewel, and Bare Pool.

 If you’re okay with booking bottle service with one “family,” sometimes you can get a deal.
 Please note that family deals aren’t available all the time as the best chance is during the winter.
 There usually aren’t any discounts during the spring, summer, and fall months.